-Once the smoked chicken lollipops have reached 165 °F, remove them from the smoker and remove the foil from around the handles.
+Once the smoked chicken lollipops have reached 175°F, remove them from the smoker and remove the foil from around the handles.

 Serve the smoked chicken lollipops immediately or you can also place it in a pan covered with foil and into a warm oven to hold it for an hour or so until dinner.

 - For smoked chicken, lots of folks complain about rubbery chicken.
-Using this method, you will usually get chicken skin that has good “bite through” but it won’t be crispy.
-Crisping the skin can be done on the grill or under the broiler of your oven but you risk burning the rub and/or sauce.
+Using this method, you will usually get chicken skin that has good “bite through” but it won't be crispy.
+You can improve the texture of the skin on the grill or under the broiler of your oven but you risk burning the rub and/or sauce.

 - These smoked chicken lollipops can be used as an appetizer or as a main entree making them very versatile.